-An insulin pump is a small device that mimics some of the ways a healthy pancreas works.
+An insulin pump is a small device that can help you manage your diabetes.
 It delivers continuous and customized doses of rapid-acting insulin 24 hours a day to match your body’s needs.
 The pump provides insulin to your body in two ways:

 Ask your healthcare professional about insulin pump therapy if you: